 This type of soap making is alternately called cold process soap, lye soap, or since we use olive and all vegetable oils, Castile soap.

-To convert the oils into soap, we add lye, sodium hydroxide.
+To convert the oils into soap, we need to add lye, sodium hydroxide.
 Don’t fear; there is no lye left in finished bars.
 The vegetable oils, which are fatty acids, react with the lye, which is basic.
-They neutralize each other and form a salt called soap.
+They neutralize each other and form a salt.
+The salt is called soap.
 Basic chemistry.

 During the process, glycerin is formed from triglycerides.
 The glycerin is a natural by-product of cold process soap making.
 It composes about 8% of each bar.
 Glycerin feels silky smooth on your skin.
 It’s a humectant, gathering moisture from the air.

-We use no synthetic preservatives, no petroleum products, no triclosan, no phthalates, no formaldehyde, no artificial colorants and dyes… The list of what we don’t include is frightening.
+We use no synthetic preservatives, no petroleum products, no triclosan, no phthalates, no formaldehyde, no artificial colorants or dyes… The list of what we don’t include is frightening.

 We add to our basic soap recipe one or more oils and/or butters to moisturize your skin.
 This is called “superfatting.”